CTurt/3DSController/README.md

 If using version 0.4 or above you can press L, R and X to bring up the keyboard.
 Press L, R and X again to close it.

+If using version 0.6 or above, up to 16 joystick buttons are available.
+If you wish to use more than 8, you need to configure vJoy.
+Search in your start menu for vJoyConfig and set buttons to 16.

 If using Ninjhax press Start and Select to return to the Homebrew Loader, otherwise you can just exit with the Home button.

 ### Configuration
-Find the line `Port: 8888` and change it to your desired port, do this for both the 3DS's `3DSController.ini` and the PC's `3DSController.ini`.
+Find the line `Port: 8889` and change it to your desired port, do this for both the 3DS's `3DSController.ini` and the PC's `3DSController.ini`.

 To use custom key bindings, just change the PC's `3DSController.ini` file, it should be straight forward.